 Find an Approved Solicitor on the First Trust Bank

-My lawyer has uncovered a difference between the assumptions in First Trust Bank’s valuation survey and what is in the title deeds.
-My lawyer says that as he is on the First Trust Bank conveyancing panel he needs to ensure that the bank is with this discrepancy and is still content to lend.
-Is my solicitor’s stance right?
+My solicitor has identified an inconsistency when comparing the information in First Trust Bank’s valuation report and what is in the legal papers for the property.
+My solicitor has advised that as he is on the First Trust Bank conveyancing panel he needs to check that the bank is with this discrepancy and is still content to lend.
+Is my lawyer’s approach appropriate?

 A precondition to being on the First Trust Bank approved panel is to comply with the CML Handbook requirements (last updated for this lender on First Trust Bank) which do require that your lawyer disclose any incorrect assumptions in the lender’s valuation report and the legal papers.
 Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for both parties.

 Having used your search tool I can't find the lawyer I was hoping to instruct as being on the First Trust Bank conveyancing panel.
 My lawyer has said that they are on the First Trust Bank approved panel.
 How can I be sure given that they are not listed on your directory?